 The KCND3 gene codes for an alpha subunit of a voltage-gated potassium channel (Lee et al., 2012).

-Changes in the KCND3 gene have been found in individuals with Brugada syndrome 9 and spinocerebellar ataxia 19.
+Changes in this gene have been found in individuals with Brugada syndrome 9 and spinocerebellar ataxia 19.

-A change in the KCND3 gene was also identified in a UDN participant.
-Research is underway to see if this change is causing symptoms in this patient.
+A change in this gene was also identified in a UDN participant.
+Research is underway to see if this change is causing symptoms in this participant.